aws-samples/aws-serverless-workshops/Auth/3_IAMAuthorization/README.md

 #### High-Level Instructions

-Authenticate in the Wild Rydes app if you're not already, then browse to the /profile path.
+Authenticate in the Wild Rydes app if you're not already logged in, then browse to the /profile path.
 You will see that your Cognito User Pool attributes are being read dynamically by the system.
 Next you will add an image picker and rendering UI component to personalize the rider experience so unicorns know who to look for when picking up passengers.
 Go to the Profile page and implement a functional image picker.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>